RT001 – Novel Topical Formulation of Botulinum Toxin

 RT001 (Botulinum Toxin Type A) Topical Gel for the Treatment of Lateral Canthal Lines

-RT001, our lead product candidate, is a topical gel formulation of botulinum toxin type A in a proprietary single-use administration apparatus.
-RT001 is applied to the skin and uses our proprietary TransMTS® peptide technology to enable delivery of botulinum toxin across the skin, eliminating the need for injections.
+RT001, our lead product candidate, is a topical gel formulation of botulinum toxin type A in a proprietary, single-use administration apparatus.
+RT001 is applied to the skin and uses our patented TransMTS® peptide technology to enable delivery of botulinum toxin across the skin, eliminating the need for injections.
 Our initial focus is to develop and commercialize RT001 for indications where topical application provides a meaningful advantage over injectable administration.
 RT001 is currently in a Phase 3 clinical development program in the United States for the treatment of lateral canthal lines more commonly known as crow’s feet lines.

 Crow’s Feet Lines

-The first indication we are pursuing for RT001 is for crow’s feet lines, the skin wrinkles in the outer corner of the eye area, which are commonly caused by aging.
+The first indication we are pursuing for RT001 is for crow’s feet lines, the wrinkles in the outer corner of the eye area, which are commonly caused by aging.
 Consumers in general, and women in particular, believe that the eye area is the first place where they notice the signs of aging1.
 Consumers also believe that the perception of aging is affected by the quality of the skin.
-It appears that skin texture is a large need in the aesthetic market as a large segment of the anti-aging topical cosmeceutical market is targeted towards improvement in skin texture and luminosity of the skin in the eye area despite only marginally effective product efficacy.
+It appears that skin texture is a large need in the aesthetic market as a large segment of the anti-aging topical cosmeceutical market focused on improvement in skin texture and luminosity of the skin in the eye area despite only marginally effective product efficacy.

 1 American Society for Dermatologic Surgery (ASDS) Consumer Survey on Cosmetic Dermatologic Procedures, 2013